 Only pays 1% per year.
 You’re not going to get rich by opening a Digit account.
 But that’s not its purpose.
 Digit will help you get your savings on track in an easy-to-use fashion, but you won’t earn much interest.
 If you want to maximize the return on your savings, you’ll have to go with a savings account that pays a high interest rate.

 Monthly fee.
-Digit charges a monthly fee of $2.99.
-This is less than a cup of coffee for most people, so it’s not exorbitant.
-But there are other options that may be cheaper for you.
+Digit charges a monthly fee of $5.
+It’s not exorbitant but there are other options that may be cheaper for you.

 Unclear savings amounts.
 Digit uses an algorithm to determine how much money you can save each day based on your checking account balance and other factors.
 But if you’re nervous about having an amount pulled from your account without knowing exactly what it will be, this is probably not the best option for you.